lemlac/mulem/docs/reference.md

         y + 1       -- block's value is 2
 ```

-Any starting block can be given a label.
-Use this to call `break` on a specific block.
-This uses the same convention as membership access `.`.
-The distinction is that this only comes after a keyword such as `do.`, `loop.`, or `break.`.
+Any starting block can be given a label with `:label` after its starting keyword.
+Use this to call `break` on a specific label.

 ```
-do.block
+do:label
-    break.block
+    break:label
 ```

 #### `if` / `else`